rgbeing/osu-aim-analyzer/README.md

 ## How To Use
 If you open the AimAnalyzer.exe, you will look this window:
 ![Main Window](./images/use_1.png)
+There is *Songs Folder* section.
+If you put songs folder there and load it, this tool can find the maps from the given replays.
+Make sure to input the correct osu!
+Songs folder, and then click *Load* button to use this feature.

-Quite straightforward, input a replay file(.osr) you want to inspect by the *Browse...* button on Replays tab, and input the corresponding map file on Maps tab.
-Then click the *Load* button on the right side.
+To inspect replays, input a replay file(.osr) you want to inspect by the *Browse...* button on Replays tab, and input the corresponding map file on Maps tab.
+If you loaded songs folder on the above section, and left a map file blank, then this tool will try to find the map corresponding to the given replay automatically.
+Make sure to click *Include* checkbox on the left side to include that replay in analyzing.

-Unfortunately, slot #2~#5 is not implemented yet, so they are not available currently.
-You can inspect one replay per a run now.
+Finally, click the *Load* button on the right side.

 When the replay is loaded, the program will show you the following window.
 ![Result Window](./images/use_2.png)